Bryan Reynolds Player Props: Pirates vs. Dodgers

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.459) thanks to 31 extra-base hits.
+- Reynolds leads Pittsburgh with a slugging percentage of .458, fueled by 31 extra-base hits.

-- Among qualifying hitters, he ranks 53rd in batting average, while his on-base percentage ranks 46th and he is 51st in slugging.
+- Among the qualified hitters in MLB play, he ranks 47th in batting average, 48th in on-base percentage, and 51st in slugging.

-- In 72.9% of his 70 games this season, Reynolds has picked up at least one hit.
-He's also had 15 multi-hit games.

-- Reynolds has an RBI in 23 of 70 games this season, with multiple RBI in eight of them.
+- Reynolds has driven in a run in 24 games this year (33.8%), including eight games with more than one RBI (11.3%).
 He has also driven in three or more of his team's runs in four contests.

+- In 27 of 71 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.